 This has lead to many cool discoveries in the pools of tar and underground.

-You can see exactly how the palaeontologists are excavating the tar pits and looking for fossils.
+You can see exactly how paleontologists excavate the tar pits and look for fossils.

-The Los Angeles County Museum of Art is right next door so it’s easy to visit both of these attractions at once.
+The Los Angeles County Museum of Art is right next door, so it’s easy to visit both attractions simultaneously.